 How does conveyancing in Worksop differ for newly converted properties?

-Most buyers of new build premises in Worksop approach us having been asked by the seller to exchange contracts and commit to the purchase even before the residence is built.
-This is because developers in Worksop tend to purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Worksop contact us having been asked by the developer to exchange contracts and commit to the purchase even before the residence is completed.
+This is because developers in Worksop typically acquire the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Worksop or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Worksop or who has acted in the same development.

 I need to find a conveyancing solicitor for freehold conveyancing in Worksop.
 I have land on a web site which appears to be the perfect solution If there is a chance to get all formalities done via phone that would be ideal.
 Should I be concerned?
 What are the potential pitfalls?